After Nervous Stimulation Stops What Prevents Ach

 Conclusion

 The moment a nerve impulse stops, a cascade of highly coordinated events ensures that acetylcholine does not linger to cause unwanted muscle contraction.
-Acetylcholinesterase is the workhorse, hydrolyzing the bulk of ACh within milliseconds; diffusion provides a secondary escape route, and re‑uptake mechanisms play a supporting role in maintaining synaptic homeostasis.
+Which means Acetylcholinesterase is the workhorse, hydrolyzing the bulk of ACh within milliseconds; diffusion provides a secondary escape route, and re‑uptake mechanisms play a supporting role in maintaining synaptic homeostasis.
 Disruption of any of these processes—whether by toxins, genetic mutations, or disease—highlights how vital rapid ACh clearance is for normal motor function.

-Along the Same Lines
+In the Same Zone

 Thank you for reading about After Nervous Stimulation Stops What Prevents Ach.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!